vllm-project/vllm/docs/source/serving/run_on_sky.rst

         echo 'Starting gradio server...'
         python vllm/examples/gradio_webserver.py

-Start the serving the LLaMA-65B model on 8 A100 GPUs:
+Start the serving the LLaMA-13B model on an A100 GPU:

 .. code-block:: console